anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-03.md

-# Sync the Hudi metadata into Dataproc Metastore
+# Module 3: Sync the Hudi metadata into Dataproc Metastore & work with. theHudi table from Spark SQL anywhere

 ```
 ### 7.1.
 Find the Public IP address of your Cloud Shell terminal